 To put it in perspective for you, sometimes it rains here more in a day than in some countries in a whole year!

 But the more rain, the more waterfalls, so embrace it!
 Many people think Milford Sound is even more beautiful in the rain.
 I am one of them!

 4. Milford Sound is a busy tourist destination!

 It gets over one million tourists every year.
 That’s over 2740 people every day on average.
-It’s not only New Zealand’s most visited tourist attraction, it’s the most visited place in the whole Oceania!
+It’s not only New Zealand’s most visited tourist attraction, but it’s also the most visited place in the whole of Oceania!